Learning F2L

 In speedcubing, you have an inspection time (mostly 15 seconds) for analysing the cube.
 You should use this time for two things:

-In the beginning, don't waste too much time with 1) but rather pick a side that is promising, that has at least one edge already in place.
+In the beginning, don't waste too much time deciding which side to begin with but rather pick a side that looks promising, that has at least one edge already in place.

 Then go ahead!
 And don't forget that the cross should be at the bottom of the cube.
 You want to see the parts that are not yet solved, not the solved ones.